bachiraoun/fullrmc/README.md

 ## Installation
 fullrmc is still going through testing and further implementations.
 Amond others, the Core module is not yet uploaded to github for protection purposes.
-A first version with full access to the code will be released soon only after the package gets published in a scientific journal.
+A first version with full access to the code will be released soon only after the package gets officially published.

 ## Online documentation
 http://bachiraoun.github.io/fullrmc/